PlatformedTasks/Documentation/README.md

 The Figure shows the status of the Pods immediately after the end of a platformed-task that uses a Horovod platform made of two workers.
 We can see the same random prefix (`task-5a80374a`) for all the Pods belonging to the same task.
 In particular, `task-5a80374a--1-k2ql8` is the taskmaster which initially deploys the input filer Pod (`task-5a80374a-inputs-filer--1-46snq`).
 The taskmaster installs the Horovod workers (`task-5a80374a-platform-horovod-{0,1}`) and the executor (`task-5a80374a-ex-00--1-62sg8`) that runs its tasks leveraging the Horovod workers.
 After the task completion, the taskmaster deletes the platform, that’s why the `Terminating` state, while the output Pod (`task-5a80374a-outputs-filer--1-rvnc2`) has saved the results on the appropriate volumes and is marked as `Completed`.

+This software is supported by GÉANT Innovation Programme Project.